 - Interference by other programs

-Now that you know the causes behind could not connect to steam network error, you should figure out the best method from the ones discussed below to get your issue fixed with ease.
-But, if you have not been able not to figure out the cause of the error, try all the methods one by one and you will end up fixing the error.
+Now that you know the causes behind could not connect to the Steam network error, you should figure out the best method from the ones discussed below to fix your issue quickly.
+But, if you cannot determine the cause of the error, try all the methods one by one, and you will fix the error.

 Method 1: Check Network Connection

 Whenever you come across a could not connect to a steam network error, the first thing you should do is check the dongle or router connection.

 It works because, most of the time, there is some issue with the network hardware, which gets fixed by simply disconnecting and reconnecting to the network.
 If you have not been able to fix the issue, try the methods below.

 Most users do not have the habit of updating the software regularly, which is a significant cause of such issues.
 Every time the developers update any software, they fix some bugs and enhance its performance.
 Thus, you can try updating the drivers to fix the could not connect to the steam network error.
 The steps to do the same are:

 1. At First, open Windows Key+X.

 2. Then select Device Manager from the menu.

 3. Afterward, check for any updates for the drivers.
 If found, update the drivers.